bit-brick/bit-brick-docs/docs/k1/k1-ml/ai-quick-start.md

 ~~~
 Note: When you call the spine related commands (and its subcommands) for the first time, spine will automatically install the necessary dependency packages for you, so network support is required (normally, this process will not take up too much of your time).
 ### 1.3 Quick Verification
-To facilitate your quick start with the Jidie Shikong AI deployment tool, we have prepared the quick_start script tool (under the root directory of the SDK) for you.
+To facilitate your quick start with the Spacemit AI deployment tool, we have prepared the quick_start script tool (under the root directory of the SDK) for you.
 You can quickly verify and familiarize yourself with the entire process of AI model deployment by running this tool.
 Usage Instructions (Example):
 ~~~
 $ quick_start